krishnamami/Distributed_ML_Sagemaker_Pipelines/README.md

 # Distributed_ML_Sagemaker_Pipelines

-## Objective:
-Leverage Amazon SageMaker Pipelines to enable parallel model development and scoring across containerized, distributed nodes—streamlining end-to-end ML workflows and accelerating experimentation at scale.
+This project demonstrates how to leverage Amazon SageMaker Pipelines to enable parallel model development and distributed scoring using containerized compute nodes.
+The pipeline is designed to streamline end-to-end ML workflows, from data processing to batch inference, while accelerating experimentation and production deployment.

 ### Architecture :